 This article examines the uses and gratifications for watching The Last Dance, a sports documentary series about Michael Jordan and the Chicago Bulls, and assesses their effect on brand-user imagery fit and the intention to watch a Chicago Bulls game after having seen the show.
 The article further offers high level recommendations on communication objectives when conceptualising a docuseries for a sports brand.
-Results suggest there are significant relationships between the three variables.
-The strongest correlation is found between brand-user imagery fit and the intention to watch a Chicago Bulls game of viewers who mainly use NBA TV to watch sports-related videos.
+Results suggest there are significant relationships and effects between the three variables.
+The strongest relationships are found between uses and gratifications, brand-user imagery fit and the intention to watch a Chicago Bulls game of viewers who mainly use NBA TV to watch sports-related videos.
 The study further finds that brand-user imagery fit is a strong mediator between uses and gratifications and the intention to watch Chicago Bulls game the Netflix sample.
 Data was collected on social media from 442 respondents, mostly from Western Europe, who have watched the first six episodes of the 10-episode series entirely or partially.

 Background to the research